How to become

 Career tips

-You'll need a good knowledge of antiques and the market.
-Sales skills, the ability to spot items that will sell and having money to start up are likely more important than formal qualifications.
+You'll need a good knowledge of antiques and market trends.
+Sales skills, customer care and the ability to spot items that will sell are likely to be more important than formal qualifications.

 Further information